 Information About Boosters and Additional Doses

-What’s the difference between an additional dose and a booster?
+What’s the difference between a booster and additional dose?

-An additional dose is recommended for people who do not have an adequate response to their original vaccine series due to conditions or medications that suppress their immune system.
+An additional dose is recommended for people who do not have an adequate response to their original vaccine series due to conditions or medications that suppress their immune system and for people who received the Johnson and Johnson vaccine for their primary series.
 Getting an additional dose can help these individuals make more antibodies and protect against COVID-19.

 A booster refers to another dose of a vaccine that is given to someone who built enough protection after vaccination, but then that protection decreased over time (this is called waning immunity).